tigerchen52/GLADIS/README.md

 # GLADIS
-GLADIS: A General and Large Acronym Disambiguation Benchmark (EACL 23)
+GLADIS: A General and Large Acronym Disambiguation Benchmark (Long paper at EACL 23)

 The tree structure of this folder is shown as follows